-The distinctive red crystals in ruby zoisite are corundum, red corundum is known as ruby, whilst all other coloured varieties are known as sapphire.
-It can also be characterized with black crystals of hornblende.
-Ruby zoisite is often used for sculpting because of its striking colours but it can be difficult to work with due to the differing hardness of the two minerals.
-On Mohs scale of mineral hardness zoisite is 6½ and corundum is 9.
+The distinctive red coloured crystals in ruby zoisite are the mineral corundum, red corundum is better known as ruby.
+Only red corundum is entitled to be called ruby whilst all other colours including blue and yellow are known as sapphire.
+Ruby zoisite or ruby in zoisite as it's also sometimes known is used primarily as a lapidary material because of its striking colour but it can be a difficult stone to work with because of the difference in hardness of the two minerals.
+Zoisite grades 6½ on Mohs scale of mineral hardness whilst corundum which is significantly harder, grades 9.

-Material from Africa is generally known as anyolite (from anyoli, Maasai for 'green') but in Tanzania where it can also be found, the Maasai prefer to call it ruby in zoisite as an expression of pride that ruby can be found in Tanzania.
+Ruby zoisite from Africa is generally known as anyolite which comes from the Maasai word anyoli meaning 'green') but in Tanzania the Maasai prefer to call it ruby in zoisite as an expression of pride that precious ruby can be found on their land.

-This colourful mineral is often confused with ruby in fuchsite which is considerably cheaper and comes predominently from India.
+Ruby zoisite is often confused with ruby in fuchsite which has a very similar appearance but the latter is more common hence considerably cheaper and the vast majority of stones come from India.